splunk/splunk-connect-for-syslog/docs/troubleshooting/troubleshoot_resources.md

 * Lastly, you can enable the alternate destination `d_rawmsg` for one or more sourcetypes.
 This destination will write the raw messages to the container directory `/var/syslog-ng/archive/rawmsg/<sourcetype>` (which is typically mapped locally to `/opt/sc4s/archive`).
 Within this directory, the logs are organized by host and time.
-This method can be useful when raw samples are needed for events that partially parse (or parse into the wrong sourcetype) and the output template is not JSON (see above).

 ## "exec" into the container (advanced)